tigertop/arkoc.github.io/_posts/2017-02-24-NET-Reverse-Enginering-Part-1.md

 Ok, when your mood is ready, let's start the main topic.

 We have obfuscated crypter that is written with VB.NET.
 Our main goal is to find out the logic behind of encrypting.
-It is the hardest part of Reversing when you need to figure out logic, not just write a patch or find out a secret key in the program.
+It is the hardest part of reversing when you need to figure out logic, not just write a patch or find out a secret key in the program.
 This program has activation and this part will be about removing it.

 1. Remove any anti-reversing protections.
 2. Make program decompilable and runnable.